couchbaselabs/agent-catalog/README.md

 ### Verifying Your Installation

 If you've followed the steps above, you should now have the `agentc` command line tool.
-Run `agentc --help` to verify your installation (note that your first run will take a couple of seconds, subsequent runs will be faster).
+Run `agentc --help` to verify your installation (note that your first run will take a couple of seconds as some libraries like numpy need to be built, subsequent runs will be faster).

 ```bash
 Usage: agentc [OPTIONS] COMMAND [ARGS]...